LOS ANGELES (KABC) -- Dodgers legend and Hall of Famer Tommy Lasorda remained hospitalized Monday in intensive care in Orange County.

-He had a heart attack in June 1996 and retired from managing the Dodgers the following month.
+He suffered a heart attack in June 1996 and retired from managing the team the following month.
+He has remained with the organization as a special adviser to the chairman.